saravanamani1999/orbital-noCapreviews/README.md

    ```

 ### Setup

-1. Run the seeds.js file in order to place sample data into the database
+1. Start the MongoDB database on ur terminal and leave it running
     ```sh
+    mongod
+    ```

+2. Run seeds.js on another terminal in order to place sample data into the database.
+Wait for a response "seed finished running" on the console.
+    ```sh
     node seeds.js
     ```

-2. To run the web application call the following command and navigate to http://localhost:3000/
+3. To run the web application call the following command and navigate to http://localhost:3000/
     ```sh
     node app.js
     ```